skwp/git-workflows-book/README.md

 `git diff --cached`

-We use &mdash;cached because the file is in the index.
+We use --cached because the file is in the index.

 ### Throwing away commits